FarhanAk98/Marketplace-Delivery-Analysis/README.md

   A seller based in Sao Paulo, SP who has delivered 1,151 orders has the highest average customer rating of 4.23.

--Which seller has the highest early deliveries with at least 1000 orders delivered?
+- Which seller has the highest early deliveries with at least 1000 orders delivered?

   <img width="1161" height="648" alt="image" src="https://github.com/user-attachments/assets/3c7d3c69-3e48-4862-8d8d-d9d9e0ae597c" />

   A seller based in Campo Limpo Paulista, SP who has delivered 1069 orders has the highest average early deliveries of 12.41 days.

--Who are the top 3 most active sellers?
+- Who are the top 3 most active sellers?

   <img width="578" height="328" alt="image" src="https://github.com/user-attachments/assets/3b8834b9-3165-4f26-89f5-1bcb3a581294" />